GERM 2204 - German IIB: Language

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Language Text: Kuhn, Hermann et al. studio - Grundstufe: B1: Gesamtband - Das Deutschbuch:Kurs- und Übungsbuch mit DVD-ROM: DVD: E-Book mit Audio, interaktiven Übungen, Videoclips Taschenbuch (Cornelsen).
-We will be using this text in the Language tutorial and so it is important that students have it form the beginning of the semester.
+We will be using this text in both the Language Workshop and the tutorial so it is important that students have it form the beginning of the semester.

 Students should also make use of the material available on the Cornelsen studio 21 website:

 Students should ensure that they have access to a good German dictionary.
 Check this site to see what is available: